How to Ask Questions in Prashna Shastra Correctly

 The Ascendant Represents You: The rising sign at the question moment and its lord become your significator.
 The Prashna Marga teaches that the Lagna lord's condition—dignity, house placement, and aspects—reveals your approach to the situation and your capacity to achieve your objective.

 A strong Lagna lord in its own sign or exalted suggests you can influence the outcome through personal effort.
-A weak Lagna lord may indicate that external factors predominate.
+A weak Lagna lord indicates that external factors predominate.

 The condition of the relevant house lord—where it falls, its strength, and aspects it receives—describes the likely outcome.